-Let’s pretend you conducted employee surveys because of a problem with high turnover in the first year of employment.
-Some themes you may uncover in the results could be:
+Let’s pretend you conducted an employee survey because of a problem with high turnover in the first year of employment.

 - Employees feel the job that was described to them when they were hired did not end up being the reality.

-Your leadership team may choose to take the following actions as a result of your findings:
+Your leadership team could take the following actions as a result of your findings:

-- Incorporate a realistic job preview into the recruiting process.
-This preview may include touring the workspace, watching a video of employees demonstrating the work (which is helpful when work demands are physical or fast-paced), and even having candidates interview during the shift time in which they are required to work (e.g., interview at midnight for graveyard shifts).
+- Incorporate a realistic job preview into the recruiting process, including touring the workspace, watching a video of employees demonstrating the work, and even having candidates interview during the shift time in which they are required to work.

 - Examine the company’s skill-set hiring practices.